NirDtig/audio-denoising-snn-ann-hybrid/README.md

 threshold = 5.0
 ```

-These parameters are passed into the SNN layers so that the same architecture can be evaluated under different experimental settings.
+These parameters are passed into the SNN layers, allowing the same speech-enhancement architecture to be evaluated under different experimental configurations.

-**Intention:** keep the SNN implementation modular so that the neuron dynamics and training configuration can be changed without rewriting the NSNet2-based speech-enhancement architecture.
+**Intention:** provide the configurable SNN implementation required for the experimental studies in the thesis, while building upon the existing SpArch implementation rather than claiming the underlying SNN architecture as original work.

 ---

-### 3. `surrogate_gradients.py`
+### `src/surrogate_gradients.py`

-**Purpose:** Defines the surrogate-gradient functions used for training the spiking neurons.
+**Purpose:** Implements the surrogate-gradient functions required for the surrogate-gradient experiments.

-The forward spike-generation function is non-differentiable.
-During backpropagation, surrogate gradients provide an approximate derivative so that gradient-based optimization can be used.
+The hard spike-generation function used by spiking neurons is non-differentiable.
+During backpropagation, a surrogate gradient is substituted for its true derivative.

 This file implements: